 With a confident gaze and a voice that commands attention, it is apparent that Sue Yovich is a very strong woman.
 She has to be; she’s had a tougher life than many.

-Sue explains: “I was in state care from 2 months old until 15 years old.
+Sue explains, “I was in state care from 2 months old until I was15.
 I ended up being in and out of mental hospitals and received shock treatment at 13.
-I was sexually abused when I was very young and again at a psychiatric hospital, which led me into drugs, heroin and then prostitution to supply that habit. “
+I was sexually abused when I was very young and again at a psychiatric hospital, which led me into drugs, heroin and then prostitution to supply that habit.”

+Sue says that she and Wendy have developed a friendship and often do other activities together outside of their working relationship.
 “Sometimes Wendy and I will go out and have a coffee.
 We go out to the beach and feed seagulls.
-Every time I go out with her and we go somewhere I see life differently and with different eyes. “
+Every time I go out with her and we go somewhere I see life differently and with different eyes.”

 Her turbulent past now behind her, Sue hopes to memorialise it into a book.
 “I’ve got a laptop now and I want to start writing my book.
 It is my long-term goal,” she says.

 Although she suffered from depression following her partner’s untimely death, today Sue is optimistic.
 “Now I feel good getting up in the morning and I feel good going out and doing things again.
 That’s a huge change for me.
 I have my independence.
 I don’t want for anything now.
 I wish that I could have this or I could do that, but I can do it all in time.
 I’m just taking it one step at a time.”